'Pretty disastrous': Marketing expert on the damage to the Spark brand

 Goodale says the hit will be particularly hard given Spark has spent tens of millions rebranding to move the company away from the legacy of the Telecom brand - as well as hedging a huge bet on Spark sport.

 While Spark's backup plan may have worked, it was also a case of a company presenting itself as the future of broadcasting relying on a traditional channel to get the job done.
-What's more is that the experience via traditional broadcast was also far superior.
+What's more, the experience via traditional broadcast was superior.

 "When they switched to Duke in the second half, the picture was so much better," Goodale says.